 Following the events of Brand New Day, all memory of Spider-Man's secret identity has been erased.
 Chameleon was seen impersonating newly elected president Barack Obama, until he was foiled by Spider-Man (who was photographing the event).

-He also aided Sasha Kravinoff and the rest of Kraven's family in resurrecting him.
-Of all of them he was the only one to realize Kraven probably did not want to be resurrected in the first place.
-He was defeated with the rest of the Kravinoffs by Spider-Man.
+He also aided Sasha Kravinoff and the rest of Kraven's family in resurrecting him, even aiding in capturing Spider-Man by pretending to be a close ally of his.
+Of all of them he was the only one to realize Kraven probably did not want to be resurrected in the first place due to his his own madness and sense of honor.
+He was defeated with the rest of the Kravinoffs by a enraged Spider-Man.

 He has most recently been seen as one of the villains participating in Doctor Octopus' "scavenger hunt".
 The first of these items is Menace and Norman Osborn's newborn baby.
 He is told by Octavius that the baby is the first of a new species.
 He is caught by Spider-Man, whom he tells that the Lizard now has the baby.